Flint–Worcester tornado outbreak sequence: Worcester, Massachusetts

-The final death toll was 94, the highest number deaths ever recorded by an F4/EF4 tornado.
-1,228 other people were injured.
+The final death toll was 94, the highest number of deaths ever resulting from an F4/EF4 tornado.
+1,288 other people were injured.

 1953 tornado season in perspective

 The year 1953 saw some of the deadliest tornadoes in U.S. history, including the Waco tornado that hit on May 11, the Flint tornado of June 8, and the Worcester tornado on June 9.
 These 3 storms were also unique in occurring within a 30-day period.

 Other severe tornadoes of 1953 hit Warner Robins, Georgia in April, San Angelo, Texas in May (same day as Waco), Port Huron, Michigan later in May, Cleveland in June (same day as Flint and the day before Worcester), and Vicksburg, Mississippi in December.